nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 1. Read the conversations from some open and some closed issues.
 Is there active discussion on the issues? <br>

+There is an active discussion between the maintainers of the codebase and the users / contributers presenting issues on all the issues that require it.

 1. Are issues tagged as easy, hard, for beginners, etc.? <br>

+No, they are taggged by priority and what type of issue they are.
+Some issues are also voted on and tagged that way.

 1. How many issues were closed in the past six months? <br>

+Approximately 100 issues have been closed in the past six months.

 1. Is there information about how many people are maintaining the project? <br>

+There is clear information as to the team who maintains the project on the projects website.

 1. How many contributors has the project had in the past six months? <br>

+In the past six months 7 users have made commits to the project.

 1. How many open pull requests are there? <br>

+There are two open pull requests.

 1. Do pull requests remain un-answered for a long time? <br>

+No, they all get looked at and taken care of within a week and usually within two days.
 	<!--
 	Look at the closed pull requests to see how long they stayed open.
 	Take the five closed pull requests  (they can be most recently closed or a sample distributed over time) and look at when each was first created.